 Effects of marijuana smoking

-Effects of Marijuana on driving
+Effects of cannabis products on driving

-Effects of Marijuana on memory and learning
+Effects of cannabis on memory and learning

 Effects of marijuana on appetite

 Smoking marijuana leads to increased appetite for many users.
-This is well known as `munchies’ and as result it leads to increase in body weight.
+This is well known as `munchies’ and as result, it leads to an increase in body weight.
 Obesity may also be realized as a result of increased appetite.
 Marijuana affects appetite in the following way: it affects the user by interacting with specific receptors located within different parts of the central nervous system.
-As a result, it activates hypothalamus part of the brain, thus an impulse is sent from the brain to the related parts of the body.
+As a result, it activates the hypothalamus part of the brain, thus an impulse is sent from the brain to the related parts of the body.
 Eventually, the user gets hungry and becomes in need of food at very short intervals.
-It has also been noted, according to recent research that those who use marijuana also tend to have an increased appetite for crisps.
+It has also been noted, according to recent research that those who use cannabis also tend to have an increased appetite for crisps.

 The Canadian public is continuously looking for what it terms as a ‘social intoxicant,’ a substance that can be used widely in social events or social places, which is not necessarily the traditional alcoholic brews.
-The idea of marijuana legalization has resulted in some sort of frenzy in the country, as both the users and sellers try to organize themselves accordingly, to take advantage.
+The idea of cannabis legalization has resulted in some sort of frenzy in the country, as both the users and sellers try to organize themselves accordingly, to take advantage.
 Sellers are trying to reposition themselves in anticipation of the expected new markets that would come out of the legalization.
 Politicians have already initiated the Cannabis Act, which would be the ultimate policy that authorizes the public usage and sale of the drug.

 Pros of marijuana legalization in Canada

-Legalization of marijuana would result in a reduced black-market network in Canada.
-Currently, there is the ban still in place on the drug.
+The legalization of marijuana would result in a reduced black-market network in Canada.
+Currently, there is a ban still in place on the drug.
 This has not, however, prevented people from using it.
 Statistically, it is approximated that about 15% of the population uses marijuana on a regular basis.
 What does this mean?
 It is an indicator that even though there is a blanket ban on it, there is still some way in which marijuana circulates through the backstreets.
 Its legalization would therefore result in opening up the lid over what has been one of the worst kept secrets in the country - there is a booming marijuana black-market.
-While at first it would result in increased usage by Canadians, the frequency would soon level off and the initial craze will wane, just as is the case with alcohol.
+While at first, it would result in increased usage by Canadians, the frequency would soon level off and the initial craze will wane, just as is the case with alcohol.